Marine Conservation Volunteering

 The objective of the marine conservation volunteer project is to gather as much useful information as possible about ocean creatures and the underwater ecosystem.

-Your activities may depend on the time of year that you volunteer, but rest assured, there is plenty to do year-round.
+Your activities may depend on the time of year that you volunteer, but rest assured, there is plenty of useful and meaningful work to do year-round.

 Diving and snorkelling

 During your programme you will usually undertake four research dives or ocean snorkel safaris per week.
-If you are doing your dive training, you will fit other activities in your first week around this training.
+If you are doing dive training, in your first week you will fit other activities around this training.
+Dive training usually takes 3-7 days depending on which course you are doing.
+The project offers internationally recognised RAID dive courses.

-Focus species: manta ray, whale shark (both year round)
+Focus species: manta ray, whale sharks, sea turtles.

 The Mozambican manta ray database is the second largest in the world, with 800 individuals identified in the area.
-Tofo is also a global hotspot for the whale shark – the worldβs largest fish, and to date more than 600 individuals have been identified in the area.
+Tofo is also a global hotspot for the whale shark, the world’s largest fish.
+To date more than 600 individuals have been identified in the area.
 All marine turtle species in Mozambique are endangered, and their nesting grounds have declined rapidly due to poaching.
+You may get involved in some or all of the following marine conservation activities:

 - Collect field data to assist research and conservation planning